getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

     [{% asset vercel/vercel_delete.png alt="Sentry modal showing uninstalling Vercel integration." %}]({% asset vercel/vercel_delete.png @path %})

 2. Delete the internal integration that was created by navigating to **Organization Settings** > **Developer Settings** and clicking the trash can icon next to **Vercel Internal Integration**.
-You will be prompted to confirm the deletion by entering a string provided in the modal - enter this and click "Confirm" to finalize the deletion.
+You will be prompted to confirm the deletion by entering a string provided in the modal.
+Enter the string and click "Confirm" to finalize the deletion.

     [{% asset vercel/vercel_delete_internal_integration.png alt="Sentry modal showing uninstalling Vercel integration." %}]({% asset vercel/vercel_delete_internal_integration.png @path %})